enietom/rails-docker-starter/README.md

    And go to http://localhost:3000 to find Rails' Welcome Page (if you are using Docker Machine you'll need to go to `http://<IP-OF-YOUR-DOCKER-MACHINE>:3000`)

+## Installing Javascript Libraries
+The docker image you are creating should already have Yarn installed.
+For instance, if you would like to install JQuery, then you'd run (after running `docker-compose up`):

+`docker-compose exec web yarn add jquery`

+However, be aware that you still need to add these libraries in the `application.js` file.
 ## Further reading
 Some sites that might be helpful once your Rails+Docker project is generated.
 * [Rails Guides](http://guides.rubyonrails.org)